 And for two of us (hi Ryan)…we experienced some “biting” from the GI hammer and beavertail due to our very high grips.
 It’s just what happens from the design.

-And afterwards…I realized the hammer was indeed hitting the top of the beavertail.
+And afterward…I realized the hammer was indeed hitting the top of the beavertail.
 It made a decent dent in the metal itself.

 Reliability was great after a 50 round break-in.

-For the first few mags I had some double-feeds.
-But once I loaded up the mags (mixture of factory and Mec Gar 8 and 10 rounders), and left them overnight…the 2nd range trip was flawless.
+For the first few mags, I had some double-feeds.
+But once I loaded up the mags (a mixture of factory and Mec Gar 8 and 10 rounders), and left them overnight…the 2nd range trip was flawless.